li-xin-yi/security-summer-labs/lab3/readme.md

 ## KP-ABE Exercises

-Let's take an exercise with the scenarios of "*The Avengers*" to practice the KP-ABE. *The Avengers* is an organization found by S.H.I.E.L.D Director Nick Fury in May 4, 2012, all members in the team are gifted superheroes that are committed to the world's protection from a variety of threats.
-Superheros are assigned with different missions and often communicate with encrypted messages that can only be decrypted by certain receivers who are temperarily **out of** the organization HQ, which means **their secret key can only decrypt messages to themselves sent on the dates when they are not in the Avengers Tower**, which prevents the serect message from stealing by Hydra.
-Iron Man is the intial member who joined the Avengers when it was founded.
-However, he disagreed with Captain America on the *Sokovia Accords* and determinedly left the Avengers in April 6, 2016.
-After a month, He discovered the misunderstood truth and accepted apology from Captain America, so he returned the group.
+Let's take an exercise from the scenes of "*The Avengers*" to practice KP-ABE. *The Avengers* is an organization founded by S.H.I.E.L.D Director Nick Fury on May 4, 2012, all members in the team are gifted superheroes that are committed to protect the world from a variety of threats.
+Superheros are assigned with different missions and often communicate with encrypted messages that can only be decrypted by certain receivers who are temporarily **out of** the organization HQ, which means **their secret key can only decrypt messages to themselves sent on the dates when they are not in the Avengers Tower** and prevents the secret message from being stolen by Hydra.
+Iron Man is the first member who joined the Avengers when it was founded.
+However, he disagreed with Captain America on the *Sokovia Accords* and determinedly left the Avengers on April 6, 2016.
+After a month, He discovered the misunderstood truth and accepted an apology from Captain America, so he returned to the group.

-Now, Iron Man find four encrypted notes accidentally in Avengers Tower, their meta data are listed as below:
+Now, Iron Man accidentally finds four encrypted notes in Avengers Tower, their metadata is listed below:

-1. This message was sent from Thor to Hulk, dated in May 10, 2012
+1. This message was sent from Thor to Hulk, dated on May 10, 2012
-2. This message was sent from Black Widow to Iron Man, dated in April 22, 2016
+2. This message was sent from Black Widow to Iron Man, dated on April 22, 2016
-3. This message was sent from Hawkeye to Captain America, dated in May 3, 2016
+3. This message was sent from Hawkeye to Captain America, dated on May 3, 2016
-4. This message was sent from Captain America to Iron Man, dated in Sep 20, 2017
+4. This message was sent from Captain America to Iron Man, dated on Sep 20, 2017

 Construct Iron Man's secret key: